wazuh/wazuh-documentation/source/installation-guide/all_in_one.rst

 Preparing the installation
 --------------------------

-Before installing the Wazuh server and Opendistro, some extra packages must be installed.
-Opendistro for Elasticsearch requires the installation of Java Development Kit.
+Before installing the Wazuh server and Open Distro, some extra packages must be installed.
+Open Distro for Elasticsearch requires the installation of Java Development Kit.
 Besides, ``wget`` and ``unzip`` utilities will be used in further steps.

 .. include:: ../_templates/installations/elastic/common/before_installation.rst